-A 3.1 Navigation Test
+A 3.1 General

 - A 3.1.1 There will be four competition flights.
 If all 4 flights are flown and valid, the first one will be disregarded when calculating the competition results .Each flight will have a length between 80 NM and 100 NM with a minimum of 10 legs and a maximum of 16 legs.
-Each leg will be between 5 NM and 15 NM. - A 3.1.2 Each competition flight will consist of: - flight preparation (plotting), - time checks, - observation test (photographs, canvas ground targets), - landing test (minimum 1, maximum 2) - A 3.1.3 After take-off the pilot must follow the prescribed departure instructions.
+Each leg will be between 5 NM and 15 NM. - A 3.1.2 Each competition flight will consist of: - flight preparation (plotting), - time test, - observation test (photographs, canvas ground targets), - landing test - A 3.1.3 After take-off the pilot must follow the prescribed departure instructions.

-The Start Point (SP) shall be over-flown in the direction of the outbound track.

-Turn points (TP's) and the Finish Point (FP) shall be over-flown in the direction of the inbound track.

-- A 3.1.4 After passing the FP, the aircraft must follow the prescribed arrival instructions. - A 3.1.5 Prescribed departure and arrival tracks will be checked using GNSS-FR data.
-Failure to follow the instructions will result in penalties according to A 4.5. - A 3.1.6 Each turn of more than 90° from the track between SP and FP will incur penalties when the FR shows this deviation for more than 5 seconds in sequence except a leg defined by scenic features. - A 3.1.7 Turns after passing the turn point gate must be executed in the shortest direction from the inbound to the outbound course.
-These turns don't fall under the "more than 90" rule" if the turn is completed within 45 seconds after passing the turn point gate.
+- A 3.1.4 The Start Point (SP) shall be over-flown in the direction of the outbound track. - A 3.1.5 The SP has an "extended gate-line" of 1.0 NM to the right and 1.0 NM to the left of SP (2 NM long in total).
+Crossing this extended gate-line opposite to the direction of flight, at any time, will incur penalties for circling. - A 3.1.6 Turn points (TP's) and the Finish Point (FP) shall be over-flown in the direction of the inbound track. - A 3.1.7 Each turn of more than 90° from the track between SP and FP will incur penalties when the FR shows this deviation for more than 5 seconds in sequence, except on a leg defined by scenic features. - A 3.1.8 Turns after passing the turn point gate must be executed in the shortest direction from the inbound to the outbound course.
+These turns don't fall under the "more than 90° rule" if the turn is completed within 45 seconds after passing the turn point gate. - A 3.1.9 After passing the FP, the aircraft must follow the prescribed arrival instructions. - A 3.1.10 Prescribed departure and arrival tracks will be checked using GNSS-FR data.
+Failure to follow the instructions will result in penalties according to A 4.4.